-You’re planning an upcoming tour, much of it on board a coach, van, bus – whatever the term.
+You’re planning an upcoming tour, much of it will be on board a coach, min-coach or bus – whatever the term.
 The success of your trip can often depend on this vehicle, so it’s wise to plan professionally.

 Is Your Bus Safe?

 Our first and most important duty in undertaking any tour is to check that the coach has cleared all the requirements for operating in the state (or foreign country) in which you will be touring.
 This will mean getting a copy of the company’s insurance, checking the validity dates, and learning of its maintenance, driver training and other compliance requirements.

 Recently, many of us who live in Northern California turned on our evening TV news to read about a double-decker runaway tourist bus accident that had occurred in the center of the busiest shopping area in downtown San Francisco, causing property damage and injury to pedestrians.

 How would you feel if you and your company/organization had been the one who had hired this vehicle or if you had depended on a tour operator who had hired it for your group as part of their services?
 What if you or they, in turn, had not provided the diligence in checking out the coach company that was hired for your group?